LbertKamu/H-manual/5TheChaosThisProcessBring/5LoopOfHappiness&Sadness.md

 So, I knew the loop of happiness and sadness, but when I realized that The source of happiness and sadness is same.
 Everything is changed.

-I say my friend buying a car with his money, he was on cloud ten and Everyone was appreciating him, until a labour carrying his stuff scratched his car.
+I saw my friend buying a car with his money, he was on cloud ten and Everyone was appreciating him, until a labour carrying his stuff scratched his car.
 He flipped, anxiety took over him, anger took over him, fear took over him.
-He was sad about that scratch.
+He was sad about the scratch.
-And I watched like, I have found the glitch in the matrix.
+And I watched like, I have found the glitch in a matrix.

 I bought the iphone, I was happy and with in a month  I dropped it and the screen was shattered into pieces, My soul left my body and returned with a silent scream.

-Thats some materialistic references.
-Lets expand.